-Why You Shouldn't Drink Alcohol Before Or After Getting A Tattoo
+Drinking Alcohol Before Or After Getting A Tattoo

-Generally, however, it’s not a very good idea to drink alcohol before or after getting a tattoo for several reasons.
-This article explains why.
+Generally, however, it’s not a very good idea to drink alcohol before or after getting a tattoo – for several important reasons.
+We explain why.

-Can you Drink Alcohol Before Getting a New Tattoo?
+Can You Drink Alcohol Before Getting a New Tattoo?

 Alcohol Thins Your Blood

 The magnitude of this thinning effect depends on how much alcohol is consumed, but even small amounts can be enough to generate a change in blood consistency.

+When your blood is thin from alcohol (or other blood thinners), it doesn’t clot quickly.
+Imagine painting a picture under a waterfall – it is unlikely to turn out accurate and refined.
 A tattoo artist already has to be extremely accurate when working through patches of excess ink, so he doesn’t need another problem added to the mix.

-Not to mention, if the tattoo artist is of lesser experience, he may not yet have the skills to properly tattoo through the excess blood over the area, potentially causing your tattoo to be of lesser quality compared to if you didn’t have any alcohol-fuelled adventures before your tattooing session.
+Not to mention, if the tattoo artist is of lesser experience, he may not yet have the skills to properly tattoo through the excess blood over the area, potentially causing your tattoo to be of a lesser quality compared to if you didn’t have any alcohol-fueled adventures before your tattooing session.

 Any subsequent continuous/heavy bleeding could also potentially flush recently tattooed ink back out of the area, making your tattoo look patchy and faded once healed.